jlmeredith/ytdatahub/documentation/index.md

 ---

 Can't find what you need?
-The main [README.md](../README.md) file contains a comprehensive overview of the entire application.
+See our [README.md](../README.md) for a concise overview of YTDataHub.